 - Nik has “walked” over Niagara Falls, the Grand Canyon, Chicago skyline (blindfolded), and atop the 400ft tall Orlando Eye.

-PLAYING UNDER THE BIG TOP AT ASSEMBLY ROW APRIL 7- MAY 6, 2018 TICKETS ARE NOW ON SALE AT TICKETMASTER, BIGAPPLECIRCUS.COM, or DISCOUNTED THROUGH BOSTIX.
+PLAYING UNDER THE BIG TOP AT ASSEMBLY ROW APRIL 7- MAY 6 TICKETS ARE NOW ON SALE AT TICKETMASTER.
+DISCOUNTED IF YOU USE A PROMO CODE.